Meet the Models

 My public justice advocacy was supporting those who knelt and prayed at federal nuclear plants for them to be removed.
 I worked with the civil rights against discrimination for housing.
 I supported the anti chemical contamination against Dow in Midland Michigan when the Rainbow warrior was destroyed.
 I demonstrated at Central Michigan University for the removal of mascot images.
 I started the 1st pow wow at Central Michigan 30 years ago.

 I continue to support social justice issues by speaking against mascots throughout the state of Michigan.
-I join Linda Cypret-Kilbourne against all mascots that are disrespectful to all Native American Indians, such as the Redskins across Michigan.
+I worked to remove all mascots that are disrespectful to all Native American Indians, such as the Redskins across Michigan.
 I stood at Standing Rock against the black snake of oil across the Indian reservations.
 I marched on Washington DC for Indigenous rights.

 -